jefflester/minitrino/readme.md

 ./install.sh -v`.

-Using this installation method, the `LIB_PATH` variable will point to `${MINITRINO_REPOSITORY_DIRECTORY}/lib/`.
+Using this installation method, the `LIB_PATH` variable will point to `${REPO_DIRECTORY}/lib/`.

 ### Using Colima and Other Docker Contexts

-For users not operating on the default Docker Desktop context, you can set the `DOCKER_HOST` shell environment variable to point to the desired context's `.sock` file, e.g.:
+For users not operating on the default Docker Desktop context, the `DOCKER_HOST` environment variable can be used to point to the desired context's `.sock` file, e.g.:

 ```sh
 echo 'export DOCKER_HOST="unix://${HOME}/.colima/default/docker.sock"' >> ~/.bash_profile